lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

-Seeing as no language names are mentioned anywhere in the AGT, the only other component where the languages you choose to study are important is the recordings you load onto the AGT (see :ref:`recordings-agt` for more details). verything else can remain the same as in the “English – generic” version.
+Seeing as no language names are mentioned anywhere in the AGT, the only other component where the languages you choose to study are important is the recordings you load onto the AGT (see :ref:`recordings-agt` for more details).
+Everything else can remain the same as in the “English – generic” version.